isomerpages/isomerpages-govtech/media/speeches/_posts/2015-08-11-speech-by-dr-yaacob-ibrahim-minister-for-communications-and-information-at-the-launch-of-infocomm-media-2025.md

 ---
-layout: post
-title:  "Speech by Dr Yaacob Ibrahim, Minister for Communications and Information at the launch of Infocomm Media 2025"
+title: 'Speech by Dr Yaacob Ibrahim, Minister for Communications and Information at the launch of Infocomm Media 2025'
-permalink: "/media/speeches/speech-by-dr-yaacob-ibrahim-minister-for-communications-and-information-at-the-launch-of-infocomm-media-2025"
+permalink: /media/speeches/speech-by-dr-yaacob-ibrahim-minister-for-communications-and-information-at-the-launch-of-infocomm-media-2025
 category: speeches

 ---

 Speech by Dr Yaacob Ibrahim, Minister for Communications and Information at the launch of Infocomm Media 2025, on 11 August 2015, 3:40pm at BASH

 Mr Koh Boon Hwee, Chairman, Infocomm Media Masterplan Steering Committee